luudvan94/luudvan94.github.io/_posts/2023-06-13-cooking-app-getting-started.md

 ---
 layout: post
-title: Day 1: Embarking on a New Journey 🚀
+title: Embarking on a New Journey 🚀 Day 1
 date: 2023-06-13
 tags: [cooking_app]
 ---